 You can contact us at any time throughout the year and ask to have your monthly payment amount reviewed.

 You choose a date between the 1st and 28th of the month.
 Your payments will be taken on this date each month, unless it falls on a bank holiday or over a weekend, when it will be taken the next working day.
-Please get in touch if you would like to change your payment date.
+Please log in to your Energy Online account or give us a call on 0818 405 405 if you would like to change your payment date.

 If you have been with us for a while, then our estimation is likely to have been in line with your previous usage.
 Your usage may change over time though, so we will still review your payment amount periodically.